networking/init-cms-bundle/README.md

 The project is being developed by the small hard working team at [net working AG][1] in Zürich.

-**IMPORTANT NOTICE** This project is in an Beta stage.
-It is not yet advisable to use this for a production web site.

 If you would like to get up and running with a CMS in a symfony 2 application you can either install this bundle in an  existing project or download and install the [networking init CMS sandbox][2]